Is Natural Latex Organic?

 Making It Official

 The natural Dunlop latex we receive from Cocolatex in Kerala, India, is the purest latex available in the world.
 Although their rubber trees have always been grown organically, the Cocolatex plantation is now also certified organic according to USDA standards.
 We are delighted with their achievement, as many people value objective certification.
 We’re also pleased to see how fast worldwide interest in organic materials is progressing.
-As ever, at Savvy Rest we specify, order and use only natural latex.
+As ever, at Savvy Rest we specify, order and use only natural latex in our mattresses.
 And to share the evidence with our customers, we continue to confirm through independent testing that our mattress core material is natural latex, not a synthetic blend.

 Even though the rubber trees are grown organically, however, latex still needs to be processed into a usable form.
 The thick, sticky serum from a rubber tree can’t be baked directly into foam rubber, any more than one could put a cup of milk into the oven expecting a custard to come out.